jamesquinlan/dsc-techstack/topics/linkedIn.md

 10. Join relevant LinkedIn groups to engage with people in your industry or field of work and stay up to date with the latest trends.

 Once you've completed your LinkedIn profile, make sure to keep it up to date with your latest accomplishments, skills, and work experience.
-Consider posting updates, publishing articles, or sharing relevant news in your industry to increase your visibility and network with other professionals.
+Consider posting updates, publishing articles, or sharing relevant industry news to increase your visibility and network with other professionals.